Keyboard shortcuts

 For harness-specific state debugging, treat timeout_diagnostics.json as the first failure bundle.
 It includes semantic state snapshots, render readiness, and runtime event history.

-Use this flow to run harness scenarios in browser mode:
+Use this flow to run harness scenarios in browser mode with WASM and Playwright.

 # 1) Check wasm/frontend compilation